All best sellers

 Active filters

-UV resin is a must for our wargames and miniatures.
+It is a must for our wargames and miniatures.
 It is perfect for artists and modelers who want to look for realistic ways to create water effects or toxic effects in their dioramas.
 They usually create a water effect of pure transparency, but there is also a fluor version that creates a fluorescent effect with a unique glow-in-the-dark result when approached with a UV flashlight.

 It has a gel-like viscosity and is applied directly to the base of the miniature.
 It has an ultra-fast drying time when combined with an ultraviolet flashlight, taking between two and four minutes.

 It should be noted that it will remain in a liquid state permanently until ultraviolet light or daylight hits it.
 While that happens, you can spread and rectify its application as needed.
 Once the desired shape is achieved, apply light on it to dry it completely and harden it.
-If after doing this you notice that it remains sticky to the touch, it is because there has been a problem with the UV light, either because of the amount or the intensity of the UV light.
+If after doing this you notice that it remains sticky to the touch, it is because there has been a problem with the UV light, either because of the amount or the intensity of the light.
 If the flashlight has very low batteries or if the flashlight is very dirty it could directly affect the curing.

-It is advisable to apply a gloss varnish once it has dried as it gives a more striking effect to the original color generating more visual transparency as well as completely eliminating the sticky effect when it is not completely cured.
+It is advisable to apply a gloss varnish once it has dried as it gives a more striking effect to the original color generating more visual transparency as well as eliminating the sticky effect when it is not completely cured.

 This product does not have to be mixed with any other component to harden, only ultraviolet light should be used.
 Sun curing is also possible and will take 5 to 10 minutes on a sunny day.
 This time is reduced to between 90 and 240 seconds by applying curing light.
 It can be tinted with different dyes available on the Green Stuff World website.